hamden007/K6_demo_CI-CD/README.md

 k6 run --out cloud main_test.js
 ```

-Because I don't have a license for the cloud, I can't run it on the cloud yet
+Because I don't have a license for the cloud, I can only run on the cloud as trial account with limitation of 50 VUs.

 ## Run and out debug.